perymimon/react-anime-manager/README.md

 # Install & Use

-Add package to your project
+Add the package to your project

 `npm i @perymimon/react-anime-manager`